SNCF

 Despatching trains without delay

+When a train is ready to leave, a member of platform staff must inform the station supervisor's main despatch system.
+At a large station, 40 or more trains may be leaving at once, so prompt, accurate information is vital for safe, on-time departures.
 The member of staff enters the platform number into his or her digital radio, then selects north or south to indicate the direction of travel.
 This is much faster than speaking into the radio or shouting to a colleague, and eliminates the risk of this critical information being misunderstood.

 Preparing trains for departure more efficiently

-A team of staff performs around 30 different operations on a train - ranging from cleaning the carriages to restocking the buffet to safety and engineering checks - before the start of its next journey.
 Previously, each team member had to report to the train supervisor in person to confirm their tasks were complete or explain why they couldn't be carried out.
-The supervisor noted everything by hand, then relayed the information to an office-based colleague for entry into the nationwide scheduling system that holds information about the status of every train on the network.
+The supervisor noted everything by hand, then relayed the information to an office-based colleague.

 SNCF has replaced this cumbersome and error-prone process with an SDA that lets individual workers update the scheduling system directly from their digital radios with the status of their tasks.
-Once all tasks are complete, the train supervisor sends an overall 'end of job' message to the system, confirming that the train is ready for its next journey.
+Once all tasks are complete, the train supervisor sends an 'end of job' message to the system, confirming the train is ready for its next journey.

 Safer shunting

 During shunting operations, safety is a primary concern, so a lookout stands in the rear of the train and warns the driver to stop moving the train if there's an obstacle or other problem.
 In the past, the lookout spoke over his or her radio to warn the driver.

 Now, the lookout and the driver use two Sepura digital hand-held radios that are paired using an SDA in direct mode.
 This opens a dedicated communication channel between the two radios that can't be compromised by any other instructions issued over the TETRA network.
-A special device attached to the radio lets the lookout hold down a lever which broadcasts a beep to the driver's radio every two seconds, indicating it's safe to continue moving.
-Fast and continuous communications are vital when performing manoeuvres at speeds of over 30km/h - and which can take 5 to10 minutes to complete.
+A special device attached to the radio lets the lookout hold down a lever which broadcasts a beep to the driver's radio every two seconds.

 If there is a problem, the lookout simply lets go of the lever: the beeping stops, immediately signalling to the driver to stop moving.
 Staff using the solution, which is critical to safe working practices, report that it's completely reliable and very easy to master.